Get Started Free

 In this scenario, where the results are being displayed in the SQL Client, it was enough to enable checkpointing to get Flink SQL to run this query with exactly once semantics.

 If you want to achieve the same consistency guarantee with a Kafka sink, more configuration is required.
-See the documentation on consistency guarantees for the Kafka sink for more information.
+The documentation on consistency guarantees for the Kafka sink has more information, and there's a complete example in the Flink Cookbook.

 Use the promo codes FLINK101 & CONFLUENTDEV1 to get $25 of free Confluent Cloud usage and skip credit card entry.